//

 Description

-Western Wheatgrass, also known as Bluestem Wheatgrass, is one of the most common and abundant wheatgrasses in the West.
-It is a long-lived, cool-season, erect, sod former, growing from 1 to 2 feet tall.
-The stems and leaves are often covered with a waxy coating which gives them a blue-green color.
-Seed heads are long and slender.
-Western Wheatgrass reproduces by very aggressive, long, slender rhizomes, as well as by seed.
-The rhizomes may grow 3 to 4 feet in one growing season and develop a heavy sod under favorable conditions.
-This species is best adapted to well-drained bottom land, but is commonly found on open plains, hillsides and benchlands.
-Nutritious forage is produced early in the spring before the warm-season grasses become green.
-It is palatable to all classes of livestock, and sheep especially like the seed heads.
+It is palatable to all classes of livestock, and sheep especially enjoy the seed heads.
 Deer and elk also rate Western Wheatgrass as a choice feed.
 It cures well on the ground and provides good winter forage.
-It's relative drought tolerance combined with strong rhizomatous root systems and adaptation to a variety of soils make this species ideal for reclamation in areas receiving 12 to 20 inches annual precipitation.
-It's low growth form, vigorous sod, and low maintenance requirements make it ideal for ground cover purposes.
-This grass can be used in urban areas where irrigation water is limited to provide ground cover and to stabilize ditch banks, dikes and roadsides.
+It's relative drought tolerance, combined with strong rhizomatous root systems and adaptation to a variety of soils, make this species ideal for reclamation in areas receiving 12 to 20 inches of annual precipitation.
+Its low growth form, vigorous sod, and low maintenance requirements make it ideal for ground cover purposes.
+This grass can be used in urban areas where irrigation water is limited to provide ground cover and to stabilize ditch banks, dikes, and roadsides.

 Picture Provided By: Mike Haddock